 Jimi Hendrix.
 Jimmy Page.
 Randy Rhoads.
 Yes, these are guitar players whose faces adorn posters across bedroom walls the world over.
 They’re associated mostly with the face-melting electric guitar solos played through large amps.
 However, all of them all played acoustic guitars, likely started their careers on those, and probably wrote many of their most famous and best songs on acoustic guitars.

 The acoustic guitar is one of the most popular instruments in the world.
 In the U.S. alone, 2 million acoustic guitars are sold each year.
 The popularity of the instrument can be attributed to its versatility, its small shape, and weight, and its cost.

 Simply put, just about any song can be played on an acoustic guitar.
 It doesn’t cost much to own one.
 It is easy to transport.
+Check out the Martin LX1E, and similar models, for the extreme in guitar minuteness.
 And, perhaps, most importantly, singers can easily accompany themselves with an acoustic guitar or can use it to write songs.

 History of the acoustic guitar

 The acoustic guitar has a long and proud history.
 The first instrument was built, allegedly, by esteemed luthier Gaetano Vinaccia.
 The model as we know it today, however, was created by Spanish luthier Antonio Torres Jurado in 1850.
 While these were the first acoustic guitars in the style that we know today, similar stringed instruments are thought to have existed as far back as 3500 years ago in Egypt.